Share this link via

 Former - Describes something that was once in use but is no longer.

 閑 means "leisure, tranquility, idleness."
-Details are below.

-Rule/Regulation - A set of rules or regulations.
+Rule, Regulation - A set of rules or regulations.

 Protection - To protect or guard against something.